imagej/pyimagej/README.md

 conda activate pyimagej
 ```

+### Installation asides

+1. If you want to use [scikit-image](https://scikit-image.org/) in conjunction, as demonstrated below, you can install it also via:

+    ```
+    conda install scikit-image
+    ```

-The above installs it with OpenJDK 8; if you leave off the `openjdk=8` it will install OpenJDK 11 by default, which should also work, but is less well tested and may have more rough edges.
+2. The above command installs pyimagej with OpenJDK 8; if you leave off the `openjdk=8` it will install OpenJDK 11 by default, which should also work, but is less well tested and may have more rough edges.

+3. If you would prefer to install pyimagej via pip: more legwork is required.
+See [this thread](https://forum.image.sc/t/how-do-i-install-pyimagej/23189/4) for hints.

 ## Usage